 A mature 10-year-old might manage well, while an easily distracted 12-year-old might not fully grasp the road-safety message.
 It’s down to your parental judgement and comfort levels.

 As you approach the new school year, weigh up the benefits and risks of allowing your child to make their own way to school.
 There are plenty of resources to help, such as raisingchildren.net.au and Kidsafe.

-RACV Safety Squad is a free program that teaches children about road safety, with schools able to book a visit from an RACV traffic safety educator who will run sessions to suit the school’s local area.
-VicHealth’s Walk to School month encourages an active commute by recording how many students walk, ride or scoot to school and hands out prizes for schools with the highest levels of participation.
+RACV Safety Squad is a free program that teaches children about road safety, with schools able to book a visit from an RACV educator who will run sessions to suit the school’s local area.
+VicHealth’s Walk to School program encourages an active commute by recording how many students walk, ride or scoot to school and hands out prizes for schools with the highest levels of participation.

 Five ways to tell if your child is ready to walk to school

 The best way to test your child’s readiness to get themselves to school is to make the trip with them a few times and see how they manage.
 Find the safest route together and look out for: